Implementing HAAPI Attestation Fallback

 The first time this code runs, the SDK will try to perform client attestation in the most secure way.
 If this is not possible then the SDK will fall back to registering a dynamic client, using the credential provided.
 This will result in a dynamic client ID and client secret that the SDK persists in mobile storage.
 This dynamic client ID and secret will then be used to get the HAAPI access token.

 On all subsequent authentication attempts, the application will continue to create objects in the above manner, and does not need to be aware of the dynamic client ID being used.
-The SDK will detect that there is already a dynamic client ID and secret stored on this device, and will again use them to create the HAAPI access token.
+The SDK will detect that there is already a dynamic client ID and secret stored on this device, and will again use them to get the HAAPI access token.
 In both cases the HAAPI flow will then proceed in the normal way, using the access token to protect each hypermedia API request.

 Strong Credentials